SNAP

 - SNAP drivers can only pick up passengers at our 85 designated stops on campus and at UF-owned off-campus locations.
 If you enter your current address for your pick-up, the app will send you to the closest SNAP stop.

-- Your pick-up ETA is the system’s best estimate obased on the request volume and traffic at the time your ride is accepted.
+- Your pick-up ETA is the system’s best estimate based on the request volume and traffic at the time your ride is accepted.
 ETAs can and do change depending on ride pooling and other conditions, so keep checking the app and track your van while waiting.

 - If you don’t feel safe waiting outside at your stop, you can wait indoors nearby and track your van on the app.
-Please make sure you’re in a place with good Wifi or data signal so the tracking map works well.
-Also remember that SNAP is usually extremely busy, and our drivers can only wait 1 minute max at each stop, so make sure you get back to your stop before your van arrives to avoid missing your ride.
+Please make sure you’re in a place with good WiFi or data signal so the tracking map works well, though.

 Click here for our PDF tutorial on using UF SNAP by Spare!